ab2x3z/Youtube-comment-search/Readme.md

 A simple Chrome extension to search through all comments on a YouTube video page.
 It uses the YouTube Data API v3 to fetch all top-level comments and their replies.

+## Usage

+1.  **Initial Scan (Fast)**: When you first open the extension on a video page, it performs a fast scan.
+This quickly loads all top-level comments and the most visible replies provided by the API in the initial request.
+This is the fastest way to search and is sufficient for most videos.

+2.  **Deep Scan (Comprehensive)**: If you need to guarantee that every single nested reply is included in the search, click the **Deep Scan** button in the top-right corner.

+    **Warning**: The Deep Scan process can be slow on videos with thousands of comments and will use a significantly higher amount of your API quota, as it must make many additional requests to Google's servers.

 ## Setup